Audley staff photography competition

 White rhino, South Africa by Chris

 During the dry season in South Africa, the watering holes in Madikwe Game Reserve are a vital life source for much of the wildlife.
-You can often sit near the edge of the water and allow the animals to curiously wander towards you.
+You can often sit near the edge of the water and allow the animals to curiously wander toward you.
 We were out on an evening game drive and stopped at one of the watering holes when these two white rhino approached.
 The flawless light at that time of day, in combination with the flat surface of the water led to the creation of this quite magical reflection.

 Located at the Botswana border near Gabarone, Madikwe Private Game Reserve is one of the most remote game parks in South Africa and a great place to see wild dog.
 The reserve’s great ridges and round boulders looking out over extensive plains allows you to experience what Africa must have been like 100 years ago.